Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents

 The environment module uses the map created by the environment maker as its base.
 Based on this foundation, researchers can define the distribution of demographic variables for agents to batch-generate generative agents that match the research sample.
-Researchers may also assign different long-term goals (e.g., “maximize social connections within the community,” “accumulate specific resources,” or “maintaining a low profile”) and initial items to agents according to their demographic characteristics.
+Researchers may also assign distinct long-term goals (e.g., “maximize social connections within the community,” “accumulate specific resources,” or “maintaining a low profile”) and initial items to agents according to their demographic characteristics.
 These goals serve as persistent motivational drivers influencing agent behavior throughout the simulation.

 Additionally, the module can provide agents with perceptual information and action conflict detection in both image and text form, and it can visualize environmental data as statistical charts.
 At the start of each round, the environment calculates the perceptual information for each agent based on their current grid location and line-of-sight obstructions (e.g., walls).
 It then synthesizes visible environmental data—including nearby terrain, interactive objects, the presence and visible actions of other agents, and recent local events—into structured textual descriptions (and optional visual representations).
 This synthesized data forms the contextual prompt provided to the agent's cognitive module for decision-making.